imshahinul/pdfcompare/README.md

 ```

 ##### **MacOS**
-If you have Homebrew installed, use the following command:
+If you have Homebrew installed, run:
 ```bash
 brew install tesseract
 ```